-Attaining Customer Satisfaction: The Anritsu Group will develop and provide socially useful products and services, giving full consideration to quality, safety and the environment.
+Attaining Customer Satisfaction:

+The Anritsu Group will develop and provide socially useful products and services, giving full consideration to quality, safety and the environment.
 This combination of receiving value and receiving it from a socially responsible company will result in high customer satisfaction.

-Conducting Ethical Company Activities: The Anritsu Group will engage in fair, transparent, and free competition, and will maintain healthy and normal relationships with political institutions, governmental administration as well as citizens and other organizations.
-Disclosing Corporate Information: The Anritsu Group will disclose its corporate information in a timely, clear, and appropriate manner in order to improve the transparency of its corporate activities.
-Managing Information Property: The Anritsu Group will execute proper management of information property it obtains including observing privacy policies concerning individual information and customer information.
-Protecting Human Rights: The Anritsu Group will respect the human rights of all those who are connected with it, and will not permit any discriminatory practice related to race, gender and so forth or infringement of individual dignity, and will never accept child labor or forced labor.
-Valuing Employees: The Anritsu Group will respect each employee's individuality and will create work environments where all of its employees can fully demonstrate their abilities and carry out their jobs with enthusiasm.
-Harmony with Society: The Anritsu Group will respect the customs and cultures of the international society and the local society, and will manage its activities in a way that contributes to the development of all societies that it interacts with.
-Preserving the Global Environment: The Anritsu Group will reduce the impact of its operations on the global environment and will contribute to build a sustainable society.
-Conducting Social Contribution Activity: The Anritsu Group will, as a good corporate citizen, actively engage in activities that contribute to the betterment of society in addition to its normal business operations. Ŭ esponsibility for implementing this charter and for taking all necessary action in order to raise awareness in their corporation.
-They will also take ery employee in the Anritsu Group becomes fully aware of the philosophy in this Charter.
-This includes creating corporate in-house systems to fulfill ng to maintain high corporate ethics.
+Conducting Ethical Company

+The Anritsu Group will engage in fair, transparent, and free competition, and will maintain healthy and normal relationships with political institutions, governmental administration as well as citizens and other organizations.

+Activities: Disclosing Corporate Information:

+The Anritsu Group will disclose its corporate information in a timely, clear, and appropriate manner in order to improve the transparency of its corporate activities.

+Managing Information Property:

+Protecting Human Rights:

+The Anritsu Group will execute proper management of information property it obtains including observing privacy policies concerning individual information and customer information.

+Valuing Employees:

+The Anritsu Group will respect the human rights of all those who are connected with it, and will not permit any discriminatory practice related to race, gender and so forth or infringement of individual dignity, and will never accept child labor or forced labor.

+Harmony with Society:

+The Anritsu Group will respect each employee's individuality and will create work environments where all of its employees can fully demonstrate their abilities and carry out their jobs with enthusiasm.

+The Anritsu Group will respect the customs and cultures of the international society and the local society, and will manage its activities in a way

+Preserving the Global Environment: that contributes to the development of all societies that it interacts with.

+Conducting Social Contribution Activity:

+The Anritsu Group will reduce the impact of its operations on the global environment and will contribute to build a sustainable society.

+The Anritsu Group will, as a good corporate citizen, actively engage in activities that contribute to the betterment of society in addition to its normal business operations.

+The Anritsu Managers will take the responsibility for implementing this charter and for taking all necessary action in order to raise awareness in their corporation.
+They will also take initiative and set an example so that every employee in the Anritsu Group becomes fully aware of the philosophy in this Charter.
+This includes creating corporate in-house systems to fulfill the intent of the Charter and endeavoring to maintain high corporate ethics.